Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cotainr/README.md

 -   Port of the EasyConfig for 2023.11.0-20240529-AIcourse for CrayEnv, updating the base image for `lumi-g` to rocm-6.0.3.
 The previous `lumi-g` and `lumi-g-classic` are removed due to lack of official support for the ROCm 5.x based environments.

+### Version 2024.10.0 for CrayEnv and corresponding version for LUMI/24.03

+-   Trivial ports.
+This version has some bug fixes, but also updated documentation that fully reflects the state of LUMI after the September 2024 system update.